Tony Eprile: Career

 Eprile is the author of the 1989 book Temporary Sojourner and Other South African Stories, which was a New York Times Notable Book of the Year.

 His 2004 book The Persistence of Memory won the Koret Jewish Book Award.
 Anderson Tepper, writing in The Forward, speculated that the novel "just might prove to be the [South African] Jewish community’s masterpiece."
 The novel was also a New York Times Notable Book of the Year.
 It was also listed as a best book of 2004 by The Washington Post and the Los Angeles Times.

 He has taught at Northwestern University, Williams College, Bennington College, Lesley University, and the Iowa Writers' Workshop.

 He has also published guest columns, book reviews, literary criticism and interviews with writers for titles such as The New York Times, The Nation, The Washington Post, Tablet and The Johannesburg Review of Books.
 He acts as an Editorial Advisory Panel member for The Johannesburg Review of Books with Antjie Krog and Lauren Beukes, among others.

 Personal life

-Eprile lives in Vermont in the United States with his wife, Judith D. Schwartz, whom he married in 1989.
+Eprile lives in Vermont in the United States with his wife, Judith D. Schwartz, whom he married in 1989 shortly after the publication of Temporary Sojourner.
+Schwartz is a widely published environmental journalist, and has written six books.